Advertise with Us!

-The view on backup and recovery is polar opposite from that of an OLAP system when witnessed from the perspective of an OLTP system.
-A complete backup at any moment in time is mandatory along with some kind of provision for incremental backups.
+The view on backup and recovery is the polar opposite from that of an OLAP system when witnessed from the perspective of an OLTP system.
+A complete backup at any moment in time is mandatory, along with some kind of provision for incremental backups.

 Online transactional data serves as the main source of data for an OLTP system.
-Several databases pertaining to multiple OLTP systems come together to act as the chief source of data for an OLAP system.
+Several databases about multiple OLTP systems come together to act as the chief source of data for an OLAP system.

-Data pertaining to OLTP systems is operational data, while data related to OLAP systems is consolidation data.
+Data about OLTP systems are operational data, while data related to OLAP systems is consolidation data.
 The purpose of data for OLTP systems is to control as well as run fundamental business tasks.

-For OLAP systems, the intent of data is to assist with planning, problem-solving, and decision making.
+For OLAP systems, data intend to assist with planning, problem-solving, and decision making.
 Typically, data exposed to OLTP requests are in the form of a screen or screenshot.
 On the contrary, data displayed by OLAP systems are in the form of multidimensional views.